sportai/sportai_site/_posts/2024-11-24-Fantasy-Football-Most-Disappointing-NFL-Teams-Jets-Bengals-Jaguars-Falcons-Cousins-Lawrence-Aaron-Rodgers-Burrow-Chase-Higgins-Commanders-Bears-Vikings-Darnold-breakouts-sleepers-busts.md

 Finally, the Jaguars had **playoff hopes but now are tanking for the first overall pick** in the 2025 NFL draft.
 They have the **highest-paid QB in the NFL** but a complete organizational collapse has led to a disappointing season in which they have the **worst-rated defense in the league**.

-AI tools](https://miro.medium.com/v2/resize:fit:908/format:webp/0*XJQxNj4js71Q1nRN)
+![A photograph of the logo of SportAI, a company focused on helping fantasy players win using AI tools](https://miro.medium.com/v2/resize:fit:908/format:webp/0*XJQxNj4js71Q1nRN)
 <span style="font-size:0.5em;">(SportAI Inc *TM*)</span>